janosh/svelte-multiselect/readme.md

 ## Recent breaking changes

 - v5.0.0 Supports both simple and object options.
 Previously strings and numbers were converted to `{ value, label }` objects internally and returned by `bind:selected`.
 Now, if you pass in `string[]`, that's exactly what you'll get from `bind:selected`.
+- v6.0.0 The prop `showOptions` which controls whether the list of dropdown options is currently open or closed was renamed to just `open`.

 ## Installation